ajomuch92/vue-tailwind-elements/README.md

 # Instalation

-1. Set up the Tailwind configuration file.
+1. Set up the Tailwind configuration files.
 Follow this [link](https://medium.com/featurepreneur/set-up-tailwind-css-for-your-vue-js-app-5a8801fd0a55) to do it.

 2. Install from NPM:
 ```bash